-The purchase price associated with acquisitions consist of cash and/or the right of the seller to receive contingent consideration.
+The purchase price associated with acquisitions consists of cash, may include equity, and contingent consideration.
 For business acquisitions, the Company recognizes the fair value of estimated contingent consideration at the acquisition date as part of purchase price allocation.
-Contingent consideration is paid upon the satisfaction of specified financial performance targets.
+Contingent consideration is paid upon the passage of time and the satisfaction of specified financial performance targets.
 The performance targets are typically tied to acquired entity's revenues or earnings.
 The estimated contingent consideration is remeasured to fair value at each reporting date until the contingency is resolved.
 Any changes in fair value are recognized each reporting period in non-cash changes in fair value of estimated contingent consideration.
-In determining fair value of the estimated contingent consideration, the acquired entities future performance is estimated using financial projections for the acquired entities.
-The Company uses the

-Monte Carlo Simulation Model to determine the fair value of the Company's estimated contingent consideration given the nonlinear nature of the arrangements.
+In determining fair value of the estimated contingent consideration, the acquired business's future performance is estimated using financial projections for the acquired businesses.
+The Company uses the Monte Carlo Simulation Model to determine the fair value of the Company's estimated contingent consideration given the non-linear nature of the arrangements.

-The fair value of the estimated contingent consideration involves significant management judgment in forecasting growth rates used to produce financial projections for the acquired entities and selecting unobservable inputs and other assumptions used in the Monte Carlo Simulation.
+The fair value of the estimated contingent consideration involves significant management judgment in forecasting growth rates used to produce financial projections for the acquired businesses and selecting unobservable inputs and other assumptions used in the Monte Carlo Simulation Model.

 We identified the valuation of estimated contingent consideration at acquisition and the remeasurement thereafter as a critical audit matter because of the significant estimates and assumptions management makes related to the unobservable inputs and financial projections.
-This required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists for certain acquisitions and year-end estimates, when performing audit procedures to evaluate the reasonableness of the financial projections and the selection of the unobservable inputs used in the Monte Carlo Simulation.
+This required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists for certain acquisitions and year-end estimates, when performing audit procedures to evaluate the reasonableness of the financial projections and the selection of the unobservable inputs used in the Monte Carlo Simulation Model.